DTN Closing Livestock Comment 02/27 16:20

 DTN Livestock Analyst

 start out on Monday extremely close to the knife.
 According to the closing

-report, the Iowa hog base closed $0.68 lower compared
+report, the Iowa hog base closed $0.12 lower compared with the Prior Day

 For more free DTN information sent right to your email each morning - click here